-FOOD AND DRINK
+FOOD AND DRINKS

-The Oak and Grain Winnipea

-Indulge in comfort foods with a contemporary twist at our newly renovated restaurant and lounge, Oak and Grain.
+The Oak and Grain Winnipeg Indulge in comfort foods with a contemporary twist at our newly renovated restaurant and lounge, Oak and Grain.
 We offer a great selection of bottled local and international beers, 10 beers on tap and wines from Canada and beyond.

-Monday to Friday: 6:00 am - 12:00 am Saturday to Sunday: 7:00 am - 11:00 pm
+Monday to Friday: 6:00 am - 11:00 pm Saturday to Sunday: 7:00 am - 11:00 pm